Design for web content

 - To learn how to be self-critical and how to assess the work of others.

-The course runs during Term 1 and consists of four main elements - workshops, online dialogue, coursework and projects.
+The module runs during Term 1 and consists of four main elements – workshops, online dialogue, coursework and projects.

-In addition to the weekly coursework, there is one project for this course that must be completed by the dates given in the course schedule and made available online using your web space.
+In addition to the weekly coursework, there is one project for this module that must be completed by the dates given in the course schedule and made available online using your web space.
 In general, project briefs are issued after relevant topics have been covered in the workshops to ensure that all students are able to complete the work.
-A studio crit is held the week before submission so that help, advice and feedback can be given before project work is submitted.
-It is particularly important to meet deadlines for project work as they constitute 50% of the assessment for this course.
+A studio crit is usually held the week before submission so that help, advice and feedback can be given before project work is submitted.
+It is particularly important to meet deadlines for project work as late work is subject to penalty.